Damienkatz/Kayos-Design/kayosdesign.md

 ##Goal

-Build a fast, low cost, fault tolerant messaging and queueing system that offers predictable performance and can take advantage of high end dedicated hardware as well as unreliable, commodity infrastructure like EC2.
-We want to support message de-duplication (newer versions of messages eliminate older versions) while also maintaining strict consistency (ordered synchronous delivery), causal consistency (ordered asynchronous delivery) and eventual consistency (unordered asynchonous delivery).
+Build a fast, low cost, fault tolerant messaging and durable queueing system that offers predictable performance and can take advantage of high end dedicated hardware as well as unreliable, commodity infrastructure like EC2.
+We want to support message de-duplication (newer versions of messages eliminate older versions) while also maintaining strict consistency (ordered synchronous delivery), causal consistency (ordered asynchronous delivery) and eventual consistency (unordered asynchronous delivery).

 Low cost means deployable on clusters of unreliable commodity hardware and also using strategies for data locality, batching and caching to make efficient use of RAM, CPU, storage IO and network IO reducing the total number of machines and resources necessary.